 Groups one to nine are home to our range of over 19 styles of fabrics, whilst ten to fourteen are reserved exclusively for leathers.
 Just because a fabric falls into a lower price group, it does not mean that it is lower quality.
 It may be that the raw material cost is lower or that the manufacturing process is simpler, so you may find that the fabric you had your eye on costs less than you think.

 When it comes to composition, upholstery fabrics fall into two categories: natural and synthetic.
 Natural fabrics have immediate appeal due to their tactility and style, and are often more environmentally friendly than their synthetic counterparts.
 On the other hand, synthetic fabrics tend to be particularly durable and easy to care for, helping to ensure a long life for your carefully chosen furnishings.

 Many of our fabrics are blends, engineered to maximise the benefits of both, so you can enjoy relaxing in comfort without the worry.

 The Martindale score is an industry standard measure of how durable a fabric is.
-Calculated by subjecting the surface of the fabric to repeated rubbing by an abrasive object, Martindale measures how much wear and tear a fabric will withstand before any noticeable damage becomes visible.
+Calculated by subjecting the surface of the fabric to repeated rubbing by an abrasive object, Martindale measures how much wear and tear a fabric will withstand before the structure of the fabric is compromised.

 A Score of between 15.000 and 25.000 is appropriate for general domestic use, whilst sturdier fabrics with a score of over 30.000 are also suitable for use in public or commercial spaces.
 All of our fabrics have a Martindale score of 30.000 or higher.